grzesikluk/projecteuler/src/main/java/eulerproject/level4/problem96/README.md

 >[0 6 0 0 0 9 0 1 0 ]
 >[0 0 1 0 3 0 9 4 5 ]
 >[0 4 0 0 7 1 0 2 6 ]

+After some analysis it seems that the problem is caused by the difficulty of this matrix.
+We didn't implement the "guess and test method".